The following terms apply to the regulations and academic policy of the University.

 Internal student - a student enrolled in all subjects in a session in the internal mode.
 An internal student is normally required to attend scheduled tuition during a session.

-Internal study mode - students attend classes during session at the University.
+Internal study mode - students attend on campus classes during session (or trimester) at the University.

 Leave of absence - permission to not enrol in a particular session.

-Major - part of an undergraduate degree or diploma course comprising an approved sequence of subjects of 64 subject points or more.
+Major - part of an undergraduate course comprising an approved sequence of subjects of 64 subject points or more.